-Underwriting gain/loss is the AIPs portion of earnings or losses on the insurance book of business due from or to FCIC.
-A periodic settlement, as stipulated in the SRA, is calculated where results of business written by AIPs are determined and an experience-rated gain or loss on business ceded from AIPs is computed.
+Underwriting gain/loss is the AIPs portion of the earnings or losses on the insurance book of business due from or to FCIC.
+A periodic settlement, as stipulated in the SRA, is calculated where the results of the business written by AIPs are determined and an experience-rated gain or loss on business ceded from AIPs is computed.
 Payments due to AIPs for a net gain are paid in the second fiscal year following the reinsurance year.
 Losses are paid to FCIC periodically.